Demographics of Australia: Religion

 At the 2021 Census, 38.9% of the population identified as having "no religion", up from 15.5% in 2001.
 The largest religion is Christianity (43.9% of the population).
 The largest Christian denominations are the Roman Catholic Church (20% of the population) and the Anglican Church of Australia (9.8%).
 Multicultural immigration since the Second World War has led to the growth of non-Christian religions, the largest of which are Islam (3.2%), Hinduism (2.7%), Buddhism (2.4%), Sikhism (0.8%), and Judaism (0.4%).

 The Australian Bureau of Statistics 2001 Census Dictionary statement on religious affiliation states the purpose for gathering such information:

 Historically, Australian Aboriginal religion and mythology was the prevalent belief system in Australia until around 1840, when European Australians first outnumbered indigenous Australians.
 For a period, in the 19th and 20th centuries, Australia was majority Protestant with a large Catholic minority.
 Catholics first outnumbered Anglicans in the 1986 census.
 As a result of this history, while Australia has no official religion and "no religion" constitutes the largest group by religious identification, the various governments of Australia refer to the Christian God in their ceremonies, as do the various Australian Courts.
+In all censuses since 1991, the percentage of Christians has been steadily decreasing, while the percentage of non-religious has been increasing.

 As in many Western countries, the level of active participation in religious services is lower than would be indicated by the proportion of the population identifying themselves as affiliated with a religion; weekly attendance at Christian church services is about 1.5 million, or about 7.5% of the population.
 Christian charitable organisations, hospitals and schools play a prominent role in welfare and education services.
-The Catholic education system is the second biggest sector after government schools, with more than 650,000 students (and around 21 per cent of all secondary school enrolments).
+The Catholic education system is the second biggest sector after government schools, with more than 795,000 students (and around 20 per cent of all secondary school enrolments).